-Obtaining Focus
+Obtaining Focus¶

-One of ths things I have found most difficult about learning to code and writing code is Obtaining The Focus.
-Because of the amount of intangible bits of information you need to hold in your brain all the time when you ar coding on anything even moderately challenging, it can take a good 20-30 minutes to really get 'into' the coding.
+One of the things I have found most difficult about learning to code and writing code is Obtaining The Focus.
+Because of the amount of intangible bits of information you need to hold in your brain all the time when you are coding on anything even moderately challenging, it can take a good 20-30 minutes to really get 'into' the coding.
 If you're interrupted - by, say, having to answer the door for a delivery - you lose that focus, and you have to spend time getting back into 'the zone'.

 Sometimes whole days of poor productivity result from just being unable to get enough focus to get the job done.
 Occasionally you have to write off a whole day because of repeated distractions.
 The distractions don't always come from outside or from other people.